Impending Doom

 Impending Doom is an American Christian deathcore band from Riverside, California.
-The group has released six full-length studio albums and are currently a five piece with lead vocalist Brook Reeves as one of the two original remaining members along with Manny Contreras who left the band in 2010 but returned in 2012.
+The group has released six full-length studio albums, and currently consists of Brook Reeves (vocals), Manny Contreras (guitars), David Sittig (bass) and Andrew Holzbaur (drums); Reeves and Contreras being the only two original members.
 The band refers to their style of music as "gorship" - a portmanteau of the words gore and worship.

 History

 Guitarist Manny Contreras and vocalist Brook Reeves started Impending Doom together on October 31, 2005.
-The band practiced with their sound before writing enough songs to record their demo, The Sin and Doom of Godless Men.
-After this release, Greg Pewthers joined as a third guitarist after also leaving Oblige.
-Later that year, bassist Jon Alfaro left the band and David Sittig was added to the line-up in his replacement.
-Chris Forno also left and was never replaced.
-Andy Hegg later took the place of Bueno and the band recorded the album Nailed.
-Dead.
-Risen. after getting signed to Facedown Records.
-Due to drummer Andy Hegg's dedication to his soccer scholarship, Impending Doom was forced to employ substitute drummers for the tours that supported the album.
-Since then touring drummer Chad Blackwell became the official drummer for the band, during which Greg Pewthers returned to Oblige (a band later known as The Devastated), and was replaced by Cory Johnson, formerly of Sleeping Giant.

 The group signed to Facedown Records in January 2007, and their debut release for the label, Nailed.
 Dead.
 Risen., reached number 46 on the Billboard Top Heatseekers chart.
 The record has received generally positive reviews.
 The band has since started a street team to promote their music, which can be found on their Myspace top 8.
 The group then embarked on a tour of the United States to support the album in autumn 2007, including dates with Dead to Fall, Winds of Plague and With Dead Hands Rising.

-In 2009 the band released their second album, The Serpent Servant.
-Sometime after the release, drummer Chad Blackwell, a native of Pensacola, Florida, left the band to attend the Atlanta Institute of Music, to which Impending Doom asked former member Isaac Bueno to rejoin.
+Impending Doom released their second album, The Serpent Servant, on March 31, 2009, which has hit number 3 on the Billboard Top Heatseekers chart.